Dazfl/dazfl.github.io/_posts/2023-09-09-simple-response-class.md

 ---
 layout: post
-title: Simple Response Class
+title: Simple Response Object
 excerpt_separator: <!--more-->
 ---

+How I implement a simple Response object.<!--more-->

-# Simple Response Class
+# Simple Response Object

-This is a simple response class that I use for a consistent a response object to my CQRS commands/queries and APIs.<!--more--> This response object could easily be used for methods that need a consistent reponse, etc (maybe instead of tuples? 😛).
+This is a simple response class that I use for a consistent a response object to my CQRS commands/queries and APIs.
+This response object could easily be used for methods that need a consistent reponse, etc (maybe instead of tuples? 😛).
 I like using fluent APIs, so I have written it this way.
 I'm sure it could be tweaked to be made 'better', but I've found this works for almost all the situations where I've needed a consistent, readable response.

 In a file `Response.cs`
 ```csharp